google/skia/site/user/api/SkImage_Reference.md

 GrBackendTexture getBackendTexture(bool flushPendingGrContextIO, GrSurfaceOrigin* origin = nullptr) const
 </pre>

 Retrieves the backend texture.
-If there is none an invalid object will be returned.
+If <a href="#Image">Image</a> has no backend texture, an invalid object is returned.
+Call <a href="undocumented#GrBackendTexture_isValid">GrBackendTexture::isValid</a> to determine if the result is valid.

-If <a href="#SkImage_getBackendTexture_flushPendingGrContextIO">flushPendingGrContextIO</a> is true, complete deferred I/O operations.
+If <a href="#SkImage_getBackendTexture_flushPendingGrContextIO">flushPendingGrContextIO</a> is true, completes deferred I/O operations.

 If <a href="#SkImage_getBackendTexture_origin">origin</a> in not nullptr, copies location of content drawn into <a href="#Image">Image</a>.